 A startup conference for investors

 The conference, which is an evening and one full day, is limited to 70 participants.
 It’s focus is unlike most on the investors, and not the startups.
 This is noticeable in the participants – being mainly business angels from all over Scandinavia and venture capital firms from all over Europe and the US.
 Ten startups from the Nordics were invited to present their businesses to what was a high profile crowd.
+Many video transcribing services were also hired so as to help the participants who were not fluent in English, understand the discussions that were going on at the conference.

 The aim of the event is twofold – to build relationships between investors in the Nordics, as well as being a good place for later stage startups to present themselves for further investments.
 The smaller size of the event achieves an intimate and open atmosphere.